 New framework ignores “moral crisis”

 Professor Arthurs’ 2012 report on WSIB funding identified the experience rating system as a “moral crisis” that must not be ignored and called for radical change or termination of the related programmes.
-Instead, the Board commissioned another report (2014) by Douglas Stanley which recommended embedding experience rating even more deeply into the system to achieve “insurance equity.”
-In 2015 the WSIB introduced a rate framework reform consultation.
+While a 2013 Prism report for the Board found claims suppression to be a real if unquantifiable problem, the 2014 commissioned Douglas Stanley report recommended embedding experience rating even more deeply into the system to achieve “insurance equity.”
+In 2015 and 2017 the WSIB held rate framework reform consultations.

 Same game under any other name….